7R35C0/ztracy-example/README.md

 ## README

-The repo provides a simple example for [ztracy](https://github.com/7R35C0/ztracy) package.
+The repo provides a simple example for [ztracy](https://github.com/7R35C0/ztracy) library.

 Tested only with zig version 0.12.0 on Linux Fedora 39.